-The methodology for calculating the GHG reductions from the Targeted Transportation Alternatives strategy is as follows:
+The methodology for calculating the GHG reductions from the Targeted Transportation Alternatives initiative is as follows:

 - 1. Allocate the investment between household and employee programs. - 2.
 Divide the respective household/employee investments by the average cost per year of marketing to a household/employee and multiply by the penetration rate to calculate the total number of participants. - 3.
-Multiply the total number of participants by the average reduction in SOV mode share among participants and the average daily one-way driving trips affected and the average number of years that behavior change will persist to calculate the total daily number of vehicle trips reduced due to total program funding.
+Multiply the total number of participants by the average reduction in SOV mode share among participants and the average daily one-way driving trips affected and the average number of years that behavior change will persist to calculate the total daily number of vehicle trips reduced due to total program funding. - 4.
+Sum the total daily vehicle trip reductions for employees and households to calculate the total daily vehicle reductions. - 5.
+Multiply daily vehicle trips reduced by the average one-way trip length to calculate the total daily VMT reductions. - 6.
+Sum the product of trip-end emission rates and daily vehicle trip reductions and the product of exhaust emission rates and daily VMT reductions to calculate total GHG emission reductions.